 Whole-wheat pasta holds up better than its refined counterpart after spending a night in the refrigerator, so it makes for an ideal next-day lunch option.

-Combine fresh spring vegetables with protein-rich white beans over a bed of greens for this ultra-healthy veggie bowl.
-During other times of the year, substitute your favorite seasonal vegetables in, such as sweet potatoes during the fall or cucumbers in the summer.
+Combine fresh spring vegetables with protein-rich white beans over a bed of greens for this veggie bowl.
+During other times of the year, substitute your favorite seasonal vegetables, such as sweet potatoes during the fall or cucumbers in the summer.

 If you're on the go in the morning, smoothies make for an easy breakfast that you can take with you.
-To keep this oatmeal smoothie recipe budget-friendly, use almond milk or cow's milk instead of hemp milk.
-While it might change the nutritional profile slightly, the smoothie will still keep you satisfied through lunch.
+To keep this oatmeal smoothie recipe budget-friendly, use almond milk or regular dairy milk instead of hemp milk — while it might change the nutritional profile slightly, the smoothie will still keep you satisfied through lunch.

 These burgers require a few simple ingredients, but the recipe is easy to double, triple or even quadruple to make extra burger patties to freeze for the future.
 Serve it on a lettuce bun, using the leftover romaine from the chicken pitas earlier in the week.

 There's no need to take out the nonstick pan for these Middle Eastern-inspired eggs.
 Crack two eggs into a coffee mug and whisk them with a few additional ingredients.
 Pop the mug into the microwave for a little over a minute, and then enjoy it with some whole-grain pita chips.